fish-quant/ComSeg/docs/source/index.rst

 Support
 =======

-If you have any question relative to the package, please open an `issue
+If you have any questions relative to the package, please open an `issue
 <https://github.com/tdefa/ComSeg/issues>`_ on Github.

 ------------